danioxoli/HotSpotAnalysis_Plugin/README.md

 ```sh
  $ sudo apt-get install python3-pysal
 ```
 This will install in your QGIS3 Python 3 environment all the required dependencies.
-Be sure that the installed PySAL version is <= 1.14.3,  Run ```pip3 show pysal``` for checking it.
+Be sure that the installed PySAL version is <= 1.14.3,  Run ```aptitude versions pysal``` for checking it.
 If the installed version is higher, type ```apt-get install python3-pysal=1.14.3```

 **2)** Open QGIS 3: